mdsaifalam96/Android_project_6th_sem/README.md

 # Features

-User Registration and Login: Users can create an account or log in using their existing credentials to access the application.
-Course Catalog: Users can browse through a wide range of available courses, view their details, and get information about instructors, ratings, and course duration.
-Enroll in Courses: Users can enroll in courses they are interested in and start learning.
 Video Lectures: The app provides a video player that enables users to watch course lectures seamlessly.
 Course Progress Tracking: Users can track their progress within enrolled courses and see the completed and remaining lectures.
 Course Ratings and Reviews: Users can rate and provide reviews for the courses they have completed, helping others make informed decisions.